No cohomologically trivial non-trivial automorphism of generalized Kummer manifolds: Proof of Theorem .

 Let ${\mathcal M}^0$ be the connected component of the marked moduli space of ${\mathcal M}_{\Lambda}$, containing $(Y, \eta)$.
-Here $\eta : H^2(Y, {\mathbf Z}) \to \Lambda$ is a marking.
-The marked moduli space ${\mathcal M}_{\Lambda}$ is constructed by Huybrechts (\cite[1.18]{Hu99}) by patching Kuranishi spaces via local Torelli.
-By construction, ${\mathcal M}_{\Lambda}$ is smooth, but highly non-Hausdorff as explained briefly below.
+Here $\eta : H^2(Y, \Z) \to \Lambda$ is a marking.
+Huybrechts constructed the marked moduli space ${\mathcal M}_{\Lambda}$ (\cite[1.18]{Hu99}) by patching Kuranishi spaces via local Torelli theorem for hyperk\"ahler manifolds (\cite[Theorem 5]{Be83}, \cite[25.2]{GHJ03}).
+By construction, ${\mathcal M}_{\Lambda}$ is smooth, but highly non-Hausdorff.
 He also showed that the period map is a surjective holomorphic map of degree $1$ (\cite[Theorem 8.1]{Hu99}, see also \cite{Ve09}, \cite{Hu11} for degree and futher development).
-For $[\omega] \in {\mathcal D}$, if $p^{-1}([\omega])$ ($\subset {\mathcal M}^0$) is not a single point, then $p^{-1}([\omega])$ consists of points, being mutually inseparable, corresponding to birational hyperk\"ahler manifolds.
-Markman and Mehrotra (\cite[Theorem 4.1]{MM12}) show that marked generalized Kummer manifolds are dense in ${\mathcal M}^0$.
-Actually they proved a strong density (see also an argument of Theorem 1.1 in \cite{MM12}), based on the Hodge theoretic Torelli type Theorem (\cite{Ma11}):
+Let $[\omega] \in {\mathcal D}$.
+If $p^{-1}([\omega])$ ($\subset {\mathcal M}^0$) is not a single point, then $p^{-1}([\omega])$ consists of points, being mutually inseparable, corresponding to birational hyperk\"ahler manifolds (\cite[Theorem 8.1]{Hu99}).

+By using the Hodge theoretic Torelli type Theorem (\cite{Ma11}), Markman and Mehrotra (\cite[Theorem 4.1]{MM12}) proved that the marked generalized Kummer manifolds are dense in ${\mathcal M}^0$.
+Actually they proved the following stronger density result: